Idriss Déby: 2000s

 Déby was re-elected in the May 2001 presidential election, winning in the first round with 63.17% of the vote, according to official results.
 A civil war between Christians and Muslims erupted in 2005, accompanied by tensions with Sudan.
 An attempted coup d'état, involving the shooting down of Déby's plane, was foiled in March 2006.

 In mid-April 2006, there was fighting with rebels at N'Djaména, although the fighting soon subsided with government forces still in control of the capital.
 Déby subsequently broke ties with Sudan, accusing it of backing the rebels, and said that the May 2006 election would still take place.

-Deby was sworn in for another term in office on 8 August 2006.
+Déby was sworn in for another term in office on 8 August 2006.
 Sudanese president Omar al-Bashir attended Déby's inauguration, and the two leaders agreed to restore diplomatic relations on this occasion.

 After Déby's re-election, several rebel groups broke apart.
 Déby was in Abéché from 11 to 21 September 2006, flying in a helicopter to personally oversee attacks on Rally of Democratic Forces rebels.

 The rebellion in the east continued, and rebels reached N'Djamena on 2 February 2008, with fighting occurring inside the city.
 After days of fighting, the government remained in control of N'Djamena.
 Speaking at a press conference on 6 February, Déby said that his forces had defeated the rebels, whom he described as "mercenaries directed by Sudan", and that his forces were in "total control" of the city as well as the whole country.

 Against this backdrop, in June 2005, a successful referendum was held to eliminate a two-term constitutional limit, which enabled Déby to run again in 2006.
 More than 77% of voters approved.
 Déby was a candidate in the 2006 presidential election, held 3 May, which was greeted with an opposition boycott.
 According to official results Déby won the election with 64.67% of the vote.